-- Novartis has a Code of Conduct, which calls for all third parties with whom we work to comply with the law, to adhere to ethical business practices, and to observe our standard requirements concerning labor, health, safety, environmental protection and management systems.
-Novartis also has adopted a change to its Supplier Code that establishes a standard for suppliers' support with respect to Conflict Minerals tracking.
-Specifically, the Supplier Code requires that Suppliers help to: identify the source of Conflict Minerals in the products that they sell to Novartis and, as possible through reasonable means, the names of smelters and refiners that process Conflict Minerals and the country of origin of these Conflict Minerals; cooperate with Novartis in its due diligence process and in responding to requests relating to Conflict Minerals in its products; provide reasonable evidence of suppliers' performance of similar due diligence with respect to any of their suppliers or sub-contractors involved in the production of materials or products supplied to Novartis or any components of those materials or products; work with Novartis to assess opportunities for alternative sources where Conflict Minerals are identified. - Our Conflict Minerals Core Team ("Core Team") is responsible for the implementation and ongoing management of Conflict Minerals reporting activities, and the documentation and reporting of the results of the Conflict Minerals due diligence activities described in this and the next four steps. - We have established an annual process to evaluate the products manufactured by our divisions, in order to identify and assess the presence and sources of Conflict Minerals in the supply chain, as set forth in further detail in Step 2 below. - The Core Team uses standardized documentation to capture key decisions, processes and procedures used in gathering information related to the use of Conflict Minerals in Novartis products, and to the sources of any such Conflict Minerals.
-Novartis is required to retain such documentation in accordance with its corporate document retention policy. - Novartis provides feedback mechanisms available to all interested parties to provide information or voice their concerns regarding our compliance with laws and regulations.
+- We have a Code of Conduct, which calls for all third parties with whom we work to comply with the law, to adhere to ethical business practices, and to observe our standard requirements concerning labor, health, safety, environmental protection and management systems.
+We have a Third Party Code that establishes a standard for suppliers' support with respect to Conflict Minerals tracking.
+Specifically, the Third Party Code requires that Suppliers help: identify the source of Conflict Minerals in the products, components or materials supplied to Novartis by suppliers (including the smelter or refiner where such Conflict Minerals were processed and the country of origin of the Conflict Minerals where possible through reasonable means); cooperate with Novartis in our due diligence process and in responding to our requests for information relating to minerals used in our products; provide, upon request, reasonable evidence of suppliers' performance of similar due diligence with respect to any of their suppliers or sub-contractors involved in the production of the materials or products supplied to Novartis or any components of those materials or products; work with Novartis to assess opportunities for alternative sources where Conflict Minerals are identified. - Our Conflict Minerals Core Team ("Core Team") is responsible for the implementation and ongoing management of Conflict Minerals reporting activities, and the documentation and reporting of the results of the Conflict Minerals due diligence activities described in this and the next four steps. - We have established an annual process to evaluate the products manufactured by our divisions, in order to identify and assess the presence and sources of Conflict Minerals in the supply chain, as set forth in further detail in Step 2 below. - The Core Team uses standardized documentation to capture key decisions, processes and procedures used in gathering information related to the use of Conflict Minerals in our products, and to the sources of any such Conflict Minerals.
+We are required to retain such documentation in accordance with our corporate document retention policy.

+• Novartis provides feedback mechanisms available to all interested parties to provide information or voice their concerns regarding our compliance with laws and regulations.